Latest News

 2. Your boyfriend is your buddy and your girlfriend is your blonde!

-You may have learned mon petit-ami to mean ‘my boyfriend’ and ma petite-amie to mean ‘my girlfriend’.
-However, in French Canada, your boyfriend is your chum and your girlfriend is your blonde, regardless of her hair colour!
+You may have learned that mon petit-ami means my boyfriend and ma petite-amie means my girlfriend.
+However, in Canadian French, your boyfriend is your chum, and your girlfriend is your blonde, regardless of her hair colour!

 For example:

-Just be aware that, while the word ‘blonde’ doesn’t necessarily have derogatory connotations, it is a slang word which should only be used in informal, conversational contexts.
+While the word blonde doesn’t necessarily have derogatory connotations, it is slang and should only be used in informal, conversational contexts.

 3. C’est là là !